cpu/vexation/site/content/blog/kernel32-dll-exports/index.md

 ---
-title: Using kernel32.dll exports like a virus.
+title: Using kernel32.dll exports like a virus
 date: "2019-04-22T00:00:00.000Z"
 description: Dynamically finding the Win95 kernel32.dll base address and exported APIs.
 ---